fanyucai1/wastewater-covidseq/paper/README.rst

     Silva C S, Tryndyak V P, Camacho L, et al. Temporal dynamics of SARS-CoV-2 genome and detection of variants of concern in wastewater influent from two metropolitan areas in Arkansas[J].
 Science of The Total Environment, 2022, 849: 157546.

-18. `genomic positions recommended to be masked from SARS-CoV-2 alignments <https://virological.org/t/masking>`_
+18. **genomic positions recommended to be masked from SARS-CoV-2 alignments**
 ::

-    Crits-Christoph A, Kantor R S, Olm M R, et al. Genome sequencing of sewage detects regionally prevalent SARS-CoV-2 variants[J].
+    genomic positions recommended to be masked from SARS-CoV-2 alignments https://virological.org/t/masking Crits-Christoph A, Kantor R S, Olm M R, et al. Genome sequencing of sewage detects regionally prevalent SARS-CoV-2 variants[J].
 MBio, 2021, 12(1): e02703-20.

 19. **variant of concern (VOC)/variant of interest (VOI)/Variants Being Monitored (VBM)**